-Housing demand remains strong as qualified individuals continue pursuing affordable home-ownership.
-Home order rates have moderated from the extreme highs we saw during the summer of 2020 to the summer of 2021, but still remain above pre-pandemic rates, which we considered to be strong.
-The increase in orders outpaced production and raised our home order backlog at April 2, 2022 to approximately \$1.1 billion in wholesale sales values, up \$511 million from \$603 million one year earlier.
-The year over year increase includes \$264 million attributable to our acquisition of Commodore.
+It is difficult to predict the future of housing demand, employee availability, our supply chain or the Company's performance and operations.
+Our home order backlog at April 1, 2023 was approximately \$244 million in wholesale sales values, down \$870 million from \$1.1 billion one year earlier.
 Distributors may cancel orders prior to production without penalty.
 After production of a particular home has commenced, the order becomes non-cancelable and the distributor is obligated to take delivery of the home.
 Accordingly, until production of a particular home has commenced, we do not consider order backlog to be firm orders.
+We continue to focus on balancing the production levels and workforce size with the demand for our product offerings to maximize efficiencies.